In this series, we’re asking new healthcare professionals about their roles and responsibilities.

 What do Physician Associates do?
 How do they work with other Healthcare Professionals?
-We asked Angela from Arc PCN about her work.
+We asked Angela from the Arc Primary Care Network (PCN) about her work.

 How long have you been working in healthcare?

 I graduated from my Physician Associate post-graduate diploma in October in 2018.
 Before that, I spent two years at a GP surgery getting experience in phlebotomy, read-coding (a short-hand way of recording treatments and referrals) and reception work.

 Why did you choose this role in the practice?

 I am a qualified Physician Associate and the opening came up at the practice that I work at currently.
 I had researched online and had seen that the practice had a progressive vision and had employed many associate practitioners like myself to serve the local population.

 What is a typical day like in your role?
 What specific things do you help patients with?